 Threats may be direct competitors, obstacles that are holding you back, new technology that you are not trained in, and may not be able to adopt, and even your own mindset that could be stopping you from taking advantage of every good thing that comes your way.
 If these threats aren’t identified and eliminated, they could be the very end to your business and your entrepreneurial career.

+A SWOT analysis has many benefits for both individuals and businesses.
+It provides vital information the business owner needs to work out the most strategic plan for the survival and growth of their business.
 Include this assessment in any business or marketing plan, and it is worth its weight in gold.
-It provides vital information the business owner needs to work out the most strategic plan for the survival and growth of their business.

 This exercise can also be very useful for individuals as well.